ElAbdelali/HowToProgramEarlyObjects/README.md

 6.26 (Calculating the Sum of Digits)
 	Write a method that takes a four-digit integer value and returns the sum of the digits.
 For example, given the number 7631, the method should return 17.
 Incorporate the method into an application that reads a value from the user and displays the result.

+6.28 (Sports Recommender)
+	Write a method sportsRecommender that inputs a Celsius temperature and returns “It’s lovely weather for sports today!” if it’s 20–30 °C, “It’s reasonable weather for sports today.” if it’s 10–40 °C, and “Please exercise with care today, watch out for the weather!” otherwise.
+Create an application to test the method.

 Chapter 07:

 7.9 Consider a two-by-three Integer Array t.